single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

   const defaultConfig = singleSpaDefaults({
     // The name of the organization this application is written for
     orgName: 'name-of-company',

     // The name of the current project.
 This usually matches the git repo's name
     projectName: 'name-of-project',

+    // optional
+    // This changes whether package names that start with @your-org-name are
+    // treated as webpack externals or not.
+Defaults to true
+    orgPackagesAsExternal: true,

     // See https://webpack.js.org/guides/environment-variables/#root for explanation of webpackConfigEnv webpackConfigEnv,
   })